 Thinking up a new domain is tough.
-So I decided to look at existing domain names for patterns.
-I figured if I could understand how the best domains are formed, it would be easier to come up with good ones for myself and to help advise my clients.
+So I decided to look at existing domain names for successful patterns.
+I figured if I could understand how the best domains are formed, it would be easier to come up with good ones for myself and to advise my clients.

 But how do you go about choosing a domain name for your new site?
 It is thought that branded domain names are best.
 They're usually shorter and easier to recognise than exact match or keyword rich domain names.
 On the other hand, exact match domain names can sometimes come across as spammy.